 Liz Strong: I grew up in New England, lived for years in the North West, and moved to New York City in 2014.
 In 2015 I received my MA in Oral History from Columbia University.
 I conducted my Masters thesis work with the NYPD Guardians Association, a fraternal organization for black police.
 The oral history of the Guardians Association can be accessed via the Columbia Rare Books & Manuscripts Library, as well as a collection of the organization's newsletters.

 My BA from Oberlin College in 2009 was in Narrative Arts.
 There, I completed an individually designed major, which examined narrative theory, folklore, and explored in-depth tools for communicating narrative in visual arts and storytelling performance.

-Prior to my time with the Columbia Oral History MA program, I was a freelance personal historian, working in the North West.
+Prior to my time with the Columbia Oral History MA program, I was a professional storyteller, and a freelance personal historian in the North West.
 I led workshops and trainings, and managed projects for a variety of organizations and families.

 These days, I continue to work on several oral history and personal history projects.
 I’ve been the Oral History Coordinator for the New York Preservation Archive Project since June of 2015.